|On the face of it, a Y-DNA STR haplotype appears to be just a string

 these GIBSONs and JUSTICEs to be just one family, then the markers highlighted

-in green switch from being GIBSON signature markers to being GIBSON-JUSTICE
+in green switch from being GIBSON signature marker values to being GIBSON-JUSTICE

 |Bottom line: everyone needs to upgrade to 67 markers!